syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ## Working with Alternate chunks

-Microsoft Word is able to import html, rtf, xhtml, xml, text, macro, word template or another word document into the main word document.
-When saving the Word document which contains alternate chunks as DOCX format document, the alternate chunk content preserved as default.
-But, In DOC format or other formats, you can use [UpdateAlternateChunks](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.Base~Syncfusion.DocIO.DLS.WordDocument~UpdateAlternateChunks.html) method to preserve alternate chunk content in the main document.
+Updating Alternate chunk in the word document, import the embed alternate chunk content in the main document.
+When saving the Word docuemnt which contains alternate chunks as Docx format document, the alternate chunck content preserved as default.
+But, in Doc format or other formats, you can use [UpdatealternateChunks](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.Base~Syncfusion.DocIO.DLS.WordDocument~UpdateAlternateChunks.html) method to preserve alternate chunk content by importing into the main document.

-The following examples show how to update the alternate chunk in the word document.
+The following examples show how to update the alternate chunck in the word document.
 {% tabs %}
 {% highlight c# %}
-//Opens an existing document from file system through constructor of WordDocument class WordDocument document = new WordDocument("Sample.docx", FormatType.Docx);
+//Opens an existing document from file system through constructor of WordDocument class using (WordDocument document = new WordDocument("Sample.docx", FormatType.Docx)) {
     //Update the alternate chunks in the document document.UpdateAlternateChunks();
-//Saves and closes the document instance document.Save("Result.doc");
+    //Saves and closes the document instance
-document.Close();
+    document.Save("Result.doc");
+}
 {% endhighlight %}
 {% highlight vb.net %}
-'Opens an existing document from file system through constructor of WordDocument class Dim document As WordDocument = New WordDocument("Sample.docx", FormatType.Docx) 'Update the alternate chunks in the document document.UpdateAlternateChunks()
+'Opens an existing document from file system through constructor of WordDocument class Using document As WordDocument = New WordDocument("Sample.docx", FormatType.Docx)
+    'Update the alternate chunks in the document document.UpdateAlternateChunks()
-'Saves and closes the document instance document.Save("Result.doc") document.Close()
+    'Saves and closes the document instance
+    document.Save("Result.doc")
+End Using
 {% endhighlight %}
 {% highlight UWP %}
 //"App" is the class of Portable project.